-One of the major deciders in business success is the soft but crucial skill of negotiation.
+One of the major deciders in business success is the “soft” but indispensable skill of negotiation.

-We’ve compiled a list highlighting some of the best negotiation professors in the United States to help applicants decide on the right MBA program for developing their negotiation expertise.
-A spot in any of these professors’ classes is likely to arm students with the tools they need to succeed in high-stakes negotiations.
+We’ve compiled a list highlighting some of the best negotiations professors at US business schools to help you decide on the right MBA program.
+A spot in any of these professors’ classes will arm you with the tools you need to succeed in high-stakes negotiations throughout your career.

 Northwestern Kellogg School of Management